 NetSuite is one of the best ERP solutions available in the market with the vast number of in-built applications & tremendous customization available.
 NetSuite is the only ERP with more than 200 Apps available within it.
-NetSuite covers many modules like Manufacturing, Supply Chain, Accounting, Inventory, Sales, Marketing, CRM, Reporting System, etc. We at Bista are NetSuite solution partners with expertise in many verticals like manufacturing, eCommerce, retail, Furniture Manufacturing, Auto parts, Telecom, etc. NetSuite Manufacturing covers all the process from raw to the end product.
+NetSuite covers many modules like Manufacturing, Supply Chain, Accounting, Inventory, Sales, Marketing, CRM, Reporting System, etc. We at Bista are NetSuite solution partners with expertise in many verticals like manufacturing, eCommerce, retail, Furniture Manufacturing, Auto parts, Telecom, etc. NetSuite Manufacturing Module covers all the process from raw to the end product.

 - Assembly items

 - Manufacturing Routing and Scheduling

 - Work Order Traveler

 In NetSuite Manufacturing Module, an item that is manufactured and consumes other components as part of that process is called an Assembly Item and is easily defined through the New Items menu.
 Assembly Items can optionally be defined as lot numbered or serialized.
 If a product requires full traceability from the components being used—where they came from and where the end product went—then selecting one of these options will ensure that traceability is strictly maintained.